-- Three classes, Helicopter (denoted as Class 1 in Fig. 1), Sensor (denoted as Class 2), and UnmannedPlane (denoted as Class 3) that are commonly accepted classes for the environment that we discuss - Two communities, the community of close peers ($Distance_Under_3km$) and the community of distant peers ($Distance_Over_3km$).
-Assume that peers p_2 , p_3 and p_4 belong to the former category and the rest of the peers to the latter. - A database, held locally by p_1 , holding information about querable properties of peers.
-Assume that the relation $U_PLANE(\underline{ID}, X - COORD, Y - COORD, Z - COORD, FUEL - LEFT, SMOKE, HEAT, HUMIDITY)$ is part of this database.
+- Two communities, the community of close peers (Distance_Under_3km) and the community of distant peers (Distance_Over_3km).
+Assume that peers p2, p3 and p4 belong to the former category and the rest of the peers to the latter. - A database, held locally by p1, holding information about querable properties of peers.
+Assume that the relation U_PLANE(ID,X - COORD,Y - COORD,Z - COORD, FUEL - LEFT,SMOKE,HEAT,HUMIDITY) is part of this database.

-In [10] we have formally introduced SQL^P , an extension of SQL, to allow peers perform this kind of queries.
+In [10] we have formally introduced SQL^P, an extension of SQL, to allow peers perform this kind of gueries.
 The language allows the user to restrict the range of interest to classes, communities and other properties of peers.
-For example, in the query of Fig. 2, apart from constraining the class and community of the interesting planes, we also require that the expected response time will be less than 4 seconds.
-The main idea behind SQL^P is that the required data will be collected at the local database of the requesting peer at runtime (i.e., in our example, the relation U_PLANE will be populated at runtime), and subsequently processed there.
+For example, in the query of Fig. 2, apart from constraining the class and community of the interesting planes, we also require that the expected response time will be less than 4 s.
+The main idea behind SQL^{P} is that the required data will be collected at the local database of the requesting peer at runtime (i.e., in our example, the relation U_PLANE will be populated at runtime), and subsequently processed there.
 The details for the query language can be found in [10].
 In [11] we discuss a lightweight middleware infrastructure for the execution of this kind of operations.
 In this paper, however, we focus on the exploitation of the routing protocol for the efficient dissemination of these kinds of queries and the collection of answers.